The Fear (1995 film): Plot

 Vance flees back to the cabin with the intention of stealing money he suspects is concealed in the house.
 Upon arriving, he discovers the money beneath a floor hatch, but is killed by an unseen assailant and dragged under.
 The others arrive shortly after, but cannot locate Vance, and subsequently find their tires slashed.
 Pete and Tanya leave to the Christmas Village to obtain a vehicle, but become separated.
 Upon arriving at the park, Pete finds Gerald's crucified body in one of the buildings.

 Meanwhile, at the cabin, Troy attempts to initiate sex with Leslie, but stops when Leslie implies she is Troy's biological mother.
 Traumatized, Troy flees into the woods.
 Leslie follows, only to find Morty dressed in Troy's clothes; in a matter of moments, Leslie quickly ages.
 Richard, after checking on Mindy, finds her apparently possessed, and able to animate Morty.
 Speaking through Mindy, Morty accuses Richard of causing his mother's death: Richard's father murdered her after Richard found her in bed with a lover, and buried her body in the woods.
 Richard and Mindy's physical fight ends with him throwing her out a window to her death.

 Ashley flees the cabin, and encounters Troy in the woods, who reveals himself to be the campus rapist.
 He attempts to assault her, but Ashley kills him by striking him with a large branch.
 Uncle Pete returns to the cabin alone, and Richard explains his recollection of how his mother was killed.
 Pete denies this occurred, but Richard subsequently realizes Pete was the one having the affair with his mother, after spotting a matching tattoo on his shoulder.
 Ashley and Richard flee the cabin, with an animated Morty pursuing them.
 In the woods, Richard confronts his mother's grave, facing his greatest fear.
 They subsequently save Tanya, who is being attacked by Morty.
 Richard and Morty face off, and Morty relents, calmly walking into a pond and disappearing into the water.

+Sometime later, the cabin is put up to sale and is visited by a real estate agent and a couple.
+Their son Corey disappears deep into the woods while playing with his soccer ball.
+After throwing his soccer ball out of view, Corey comes across Morty, having returned from the water and covered in lake weeds.
+They stare for a tense moment.
+After being asking if he is a good guy or bad guy, Morty kicks the soccer ball back to Corey.

 Cast

 Release

-The film was released theatrically on January 20, 1995 in Fresno, California.
+The film was released theatrically on January 20, 1995, in Fresno, California.